Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory

 This order estimate implies that, when the original system follows a nonequilibrium solution, the finite-dimensional system obtained by setting $\alpha_n=0 \ (n\ge N)$ for $N\ge L$ provides an approximation with accuracy $O(\frac{\varepsilon\delta\Lambda_{max}^N}{N^2})$ (see the Supplemental Material for the ODEs for the Verblunsky coefficients).
 This finite-dimensional system is a dynamical system on a finite-dimensional manifold represented by the $N$-th order Bernstein--Szeg\H{o} measure.
 Moreover, recalling the previous discussion of uniformly rotating solutions, we conclude that this finite-dimensional system provides a low-dimensional reduction that approximates the original system with accuracy $O(\frac{\varepsilon\delta\Lambda_{max}^N}{N^2})$ and exactly coincides with the original system for uniformly rotating solutions.
+Note that this low-dimensional reduction generalizes the OA ansatz for $N=L=1$ to the multiharmonic case with $L\ge 2$.
 Another important point is that, by Verblunsky's theorem, the phase distribution obtained by setting $\alpha_n=0 \ (n\ge N)$ is again a probability measure.
 For example, in the case $L=1$ with Gaussian noise, a low-dimensional reduction obtained by truncating the circular cumulants is known \cite{Tyulkina2018,Goldbin2019}; however, it is known that the resulting low-dimensional phase distribution is not consistent as a probability measure \cite{Goldbin2019}.

 From this point on, we compare the dynamics of the low-dimensional reduced system obtained by setting $\alpha_n=0\ (n\ge N)$ with the dynamics of the original system.
 Since the ODEs written in terms of the Verblunsky coefficients are complicated, we instead use an equivalent ODE system written in terms of the moments.
 When the measure is a Bernstein--Szeg\H{o} measure, the moments satisfy a linear recurrence relation with constant coefficients.
 Using this relation, higher-order moments can be expressed in terms of lower-order moments, thereby closing the ODE system.
-Setting $\Phi_N^*(z)=\sum_{m=0}^{N}d_{m}^{(N)} z^m$, then it is sufficient to consider the following ODEs:
+Setting $\Phi_N^*(z)=\sum_{m=0}^{N}d_{m}^{(N)} z^m$, it is sufficient to consider the following ODEs:

 Here, the coefficients $d_m^{(N)}$ can in practice be computed using the Levinson--Durbin algorithm.
 In the ratio plots in Figs.~1(a) and 2(a), $n=2L-1$ is indicated by a blue dotted line, and the values drop sharply beyond that point compared with those before it.
 Moreover, the Verblunsky coefficients with $n\ge2L-1$ are not directly driven by the first $L$ Verblunsky coefficients (see the Supplemental Material).
 Therefore, choosing $N=2L-1$ is considered to be a natural choice.